Rambler Classic: Rambler Rebel

 A top-of-the-line version of the two-door hardtop Classic was offered under the historic Rambler Rebel name.
 It replaced the 770-H and featured special badges and standard slim-type bucket seats with optional checked upholstery with two matching pillows.
-Public reaction to the tartan touch appearing in some of AMC's "Project IV" automobile show tour cars, was judged favorable enough to make the unique trim available on the Rebel hardtop.
+Public reaction to the tartan touch appearing in some of AMC's "Project IV" automobile show tour cars was judged favorable enough to make the unique trim available on the Rebel hardtop.

+American Motors advertised the new model as "I'm a Rebel!" emphasizing that the new Rambler "doesn't cramp your style, or your legs, or your family, or your pocketbook." describing the "surprises" that are not available in the competing Plymouth Belvedere, Chevrolet Chevelle, or Ford Fairlane intermediated-size models.
+Sales of the top-of-the-line Rambler Rebel were 7,592.

-Serving as one example to verify how AMC products were sometimes derided by the automotive press, Popular Science magazine wrote that the new "Rambler Rebel reveals a sudden interest in performance," but its handling package cannot overcome the car's obsolete suspension design.
-However, AMC was reluctant to forfeit their Nash engineered suspension design which employed a strut-type front and a Panhard rod controlled torque tube rear-drive system, both having long coil springs to place the upper spring seats higher into the body of the car.
-This feature was to afford a softer ride quality and better handling by reducing the geometrical leverage of the car's center of gravity for less body roll "sway" in cornering.
-What was labeled as "obsolete" is juxtaposed by noting how General Motors employed a similar suspension system on their third generation Camaro and Firebird nearly twenty years later which had MacPherson strut front and a torque arm mounted rear-drive axle.
+Serving as one example to verify how the automotive press sometimes derided AMC products, Popular Science magazine wrote that the new "Rambler Rebel reveals a sudden interest in performance," but its handling package cannot overcome the car's obsolete suspension design.
+However, AMC continued using this suspension design on the larger sized models, rather than an open Hotchkiss that needs stiff springs to resist torque reaction and driving thrust.
+The big AMC models employed a strut-type front and a Panhard rod controlled torque tube rear-drive system with long coil springs that allows them to function only for suspension duties.ref name="Hillier"/> The design also placed the upper spring seats higher into the body of the car.
+These features afforded a softer ride quality.
+The designs provided better handling by reducing the geometrical leverage of the car's center of gravity for less body roll "sway" in cornering.
+The "obsolete" description of AMC's design is juxtaposed how General Motors employed a similar suspension system on their third-generation Camaro and Firebird nearly twenty years later, which featured MacPherson strut front and a torque arm mounted rear-drive axle.

 Rambler St. Moritz

 A customized show car was displayed along production models during the 1966 automobile show circuit, the snow- and ski-themed Rambler St. Moritz station wagon.
 The wagon with three rows of seats featured tinted rear side "observation" windows that curved up and over into the roof.
-The remaining roof over the cargo area was finished with polished stainless steel and equipped with a special ski rack.
+The remaining roof over the cargo area was finished with polished stainless steel and equipped with a unique ski rack design.
 The exterior was a light ice-blue pearlescent paint, while the car's dark blue interior featured Corfam upholstery with a metallic thread embroidered snowflake in each seat back.